Rapid advances in science and technology are raising fundamental questions about human life, flourishing, suffering, and death.

 These and other ethical questions at the intersection of science and the human person have a global character, encompassing all of humanity.
 They cut across national, cultural, and religious boundaries.
 But most efforts to address them have centered on particular communities, such as scientists and physicians, secular bioethicists, and religious experts drawn from the same tradition and often speaking only to one another.

 The Science and the Human Person working group advances a global, interreligious and intercultural conversation about science, ethics, and the human future.
 Its activities will foster collaboration among secular scientific communities and the world’s two largest faith traditions, Islam and Catholicism, along with other secular and religious voices.
+We invite you to read our scholars’ blog posts about their research here.

 This working group is carrying out two connected projects, each linked to a fundamental question.